Top 20 Houston Coffee Shops

 Charm and old-world accents abound at Houston native Morgan Holleman's Montrose-set outpost Boheme.
 The unpretentious, laid-back spot is popular with nearby residents and a post-college crowd that comes for happy hour specials, free WiFi, and live jazz music, as well as a killer cup of coffee.
 Choose from an array of organic, fair trade varieties brewed fresh-to-order and espresso made using vintage equipment.

 What better name for a Houston coffee shop than Boomtown?
 This eclectic little café on 19th Street in the Heights sports a gushing oil derrick on its signage—homage to the black stuff that helped build Houston and a fitting tie to the other black stuff served inside.
 Boomtown Coffee offers its own small-batch artisan roasts, sourcing quality beans from around the world and, if guests get hungry, they can find food trucks frequently parked out front.
+Looking for something closer?
+They also have a location in downtown, at 300 Main Street.

 Artsy types, poetry buffs and music lovers from all walks of life count Montrose's warm Brasil coffeehouse as a favorite.
 Brasil frequently hosts musicians of all persuasions, from fusion jazz to experimental noise to ambient grooves and, if you get thirsty during performances, Brasil boasts a wide selection of coffee, wine, beer, soft drinks and herbal teas.
 You can also order pizza, sandwiches or Brasil's spinach quiche, a fan favorite.